BradNeuberg/cloudless/README.md

-# cloudless
+# Introduction

-Apply deep learning to remote sensing data to detect clouds
+Project as part of Dropbox's Hack Week to provide a classifier for detecting clouds in remote sensing data using deep learning.